Olipear/Portfolio/src/pages/projects/e-commerce-ui-study.md

       Now on all screen sizes, the customisation controls could be viewed alongside the spinner visualisation.
   - heading: "Implementation "
-    intro: Once the final design was agreed upon, I joined the other two developers on our team to build it.
+    intro: "Now the final design and major features were agreed it was time to start building. "
     headerimage: /img/implementation.png
     standout: false
     body: >-
       #### Technology

-      From the earlier prototype and research, the team decided that the configurator page would be built in a self-contained react app.
-This would make it easier to migrate in a planned upgrade of the website's infrastructure.
+      From the earlier prototype the team had agreed how the new configurator would be built.

-      Keeping this longer term ambition in mind, we wanted to make sure we built everything to scale.
-New apis, data transport structures, components etc would need to serve all of Vitsoe's products.
+      * We would build it as a self-contained React app, and use typescript.

+      * It should scale to work on other configurable products in Vitsoe's range

+      * Images would be managed outside of the CMS

       #### Data transport design

       ![Snapshot of whiteboard showing ideas for data transport structure](/img/data-design-discussion.jpg "Whiteboard excerpt showing discussion of data transport structures")

-      Sitting around a large screen with my graphics tablet was a great substitute for an interactive whiteboard.
-It sped up the process of agreeing upon a structure, and kept our remote developer involved.

       The structure we came up with described a product and contained all of the information our front-end would need.